“There’s a Touch of Tomorrow in all that Cole Does Today”– Marketing slogan which showed the spirit behind the Cole Motor Car Company.

-In the fall of 1909, Cole came out with a new car called the Series 30 which was a 30HP 4 cylinder engine based car that came in four different body styles.
+In the summer of 1909, Cole came out with a new car called the Series 30 which was a 30HP 4 cylinder engine based car that came in four different body styles.
 The cars ranged from $1400 to $1500.
 Cole sold 783 cars before the years end.
 The Cole 30 Flyer was also successful in auto races as well.
 One of them won the 1909 Brighton Beach Marathon, a 24-hour-race with 16 participants.
 Also, two Series 30 Flyers, driven by William “Wild Bill” Endicott and Louis Edwards, entered the Massapequa Sweepstakes, one of the 1910 Vanderbilt Cup Races.
 Endicott won the prestigious 10-lap event, covering 126.4 miles (203.4 km) in 138 min 4.32 seconds.

 Through 1910 and 1911, Cole started making the cars longer and bigger for the series 30 and 40 cars.
-The wheelbase expanded to 122 inches and he used 40 HP engines. the coast also ranged from about $2000 to $3200 for the limousine model.
+The wheelbase expanded to 122 inches and he used 40 HP engines. the cost also ranged from about $2000 to $3200 for the limousine model.
 These cars were beautiful cars and were also used by some politicians, including President Taft.
 In 1913 Cole turned to the Series 8 and Series 9 cars.
 The series 8 cars were right hand drive and series 9 was left hand drive.
 The Series 9 car also started the marketing terminology ‘The Standardized Car’.
 JJ Cole called it the Standardized Car because he wanted the cars to be made of the components that were the standard or would be the standard in the auto industry.
 All of Cole’s models were assembled cars that included

 - The engine, clutch, and transmission from Northway which also built Cadillac’s version